RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/what-is-included.md

 RetroDECK includes the following themes.

 **Note:**<br>
-More themes can be easily added check: `EmulationStation-DE Guide 📘` - `ES-DE Themes` for details.
+More themes can be easily be added, check: `EmulationStation-DE Guide 📘` - `ES-DE Themes` for details.

 ### Art Book Next